LittleHaku/cybersecurity-proj1/README.md

 ## Installation

-1. Ensure you have Python and Django installed.
+1. Ensure you have Python installed.

 2. Clone this repository: